aimsecond/music-performer/README.md

 - Demo: Live demo on a real phone + pre-recorded demo video
 - Worst-case: All the functions will work but may not have a very high accuracy or could not respond quickly.
 - Best-case: All the functions work well with accurate gesture recognition, ultra-fast response time.
 Some other add-ons would also be introduced including practice mode, challenge mode, etc.

+### response from the judges

+- If use YOLO, we'd better put computation part to the cloud and make android app a client.
+- mobile openCV library might be different with the pc version.
+Need more investigation on that.